Marc Lotter to Newsmax: Voters Choose on Results, Not Demographics

-President Joe Biden's dwindling support among minority voters shows that people are no longer voting based on their demographic, but with what they "see in front of them in their own lives," Marc Lotter, the chief communications officer for the America First Policy, said on Newsmax Sunday.
+President Joe Biden's dwindling support among minority voters shows that people are no longer voting based on their demographic, but with what they "see in front of them in their own lives," Marc Lotter, the chief communications officer for the America First Policy, told Newsmax on Sunday.

 "It shows you that results matter," Lotter said on "Wake Up America."
 "People are not just voting based on their demographics or [how] the Democrat Party thinks they should be voting.
 People are actually voting with what they see in front of them in their own lives."